ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

 The union selector is syntactically related to the `index-selector`.
-It contains multiple, comma separated entries.
+It contains two or more entries, separated by commas.

 ~~~~ abnf
 union-selector = "[" S union-entry 1*(S "," S union-entry) S "]"